 Refillable bottles.
 The company was founded by concerned parents who wanted to reduce the amount of single-use plastic generated by household cleaners.

 Their packaging’s innovative, modern design is a terrific green alternative to single-use plastics.

 3. Better Life Dish Soap

 If you’re a fan of TV’s Shark Tank, you may remember the incredible scene when Kevin Tibbs sprayed Better Life’s all-purpose cleaner in his mouth!
-In case you missed that, here is the scene:

 Since then, the company was fully funded and has expanded its reach from its Clean Happens website into retail locations both in the U.S. and internationally.